2.5 - Identification of transition risks and opportunities

 Transition risks

-• Market and technology risks, linked to uncertainty in raw material and energy prices on markets or to competition from other organisations offering lower-carbon products and services.
+• Market and technology risks, linked to uncertainty in raw material and energy prices on the markets or to competition from other organisations offering lower-carbon products and services.

 Physical risks